Project Dates: May 2014 - April 2019

 Total Funding: $1,780,961

-The Million Cat Challenge is a shelter-based campaign to save the lives of one million cats in North America over the next five years.
+The Million Cat Challenge is a shelter-based campaign to save the lives of one million cats in North America in five years.
 The core strategy of the campaign will focus on five key initiatives that offer every shelter, in every community, practical choices to reduce euthanasia and increase live outcomes for shelter cats.
 This lifesaving campaign is a joint project of the UC Davis Koret Shelter Medicine Program and the Maddie's®Shelter Medicine Program at the University of Florida, led by Drs.
 Kate Hurley and Julie Levy, and supported by Maddie's Fund.